joeanybodyblakbk.jpg

 Let me explain a couple things that were interesting about what happened that day.

 All I did was film two police officers (latter it became three) on a public sidewalk from a safe distance away.
 I never disturbed nor acted threatening to that police situation that I was filming.
-As an independent video / film documenter for peace and justice events that happen here in Portland, I felt I was acting perfectly within my rights to video tape this public happening.
+As an independent video / film documenter for peace and justice events that happen here in Portland, I felt I was acting perfectly within my rights to video tape this public happening

 Growing